benc-uk/pikube/readme.md

   - Pick names for your nodes, I went for `master` `node1` and `node2`
 - Get all nodes booted and on the network

+⚠ IMPORTANT: It's **highly** recommended to set static IPs for all nodes, [see the appendix](#appendix-1---static-ip-on-raspberry-pi-os-bookworm)

 Other notes:

-- Simply joining the Pis to your home wifi network works very well.
-There is no need to use ethernet, or set up a dedicated network or hub for the cluster, of course you can if you wish, this is an exercise left to the reader
+- Simply joining the Pis to your home WiFi network works very well.
+Surprisingly there is no need to use ethernet, or set up a dedicated network or hub for the cluster, of course you can if you wish, this is an exercise left to the reader
-- We will do the install of Kubernetes using SSH, so ensure you can SSH into the nodes from your machine either with a password or ssh-keys.
+- We will do the install of Kubernetes using SSH, so ensure you can SSH into the nodes from your machine either with a password or SSH keys (I would strongly advise SSH keys!)
-- You should not need a keyboard or screen connected to the Pis if you enabled SSH and have them on your network (i.e. configured with wifi)
+- You should not need a keyboard or screen connected to the Pis if you enabled SSH and have them on your network (i.e. configured with WiFi) unless something has gone wrong!

-⚠ IMPORTANT: It's **highly** recommended to set static IPs for all nodes, see the appendix

 # Base Configuration & Setup (all nodes)